volkanalkilic/ThingsOn.MQTT.Bench/Readme.md

 If you would like to contribute code to ThingsOn MQTT Bench, please fork the repository and submit a pull request.

+## Built With

+* [.NET Core](https://dotnet.microsoft.com/) - The .NET framework used
+* [MQTTnet](https://github.com/chkr1011/MQTTnet) - The MQTT library used
+* [Nett](https://github.com/paiden/Nett) - The TOML library used

 ## License

-ThingsOn MQTT Bench is licensed under the MIT license.
-See the [LICENSE](https://chat.openai.com/chat/LICENSE) file for more information.
+This project is licensed under the MIT License - see the [LICENSE.md](https://github.com/volkanalkilic/Mqtt-File-Uploader/blob/main/LICENSE.md) file for details.